No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

-With a better understanding of the roles that each professional plays, a more collaborative, rather than disdainful, perspective may be forged.
+With a better understanding of the roles that each professional plays, a collaborative perspective may be forged.
 In fact, many therapists have made a move to practice both approaches.

-The ICF is exceptionally mindful of creating a delineation between coaching and counseling.
-Credentialing is strictly outlined to avoid a coach performing counseling instead of coaching.
+The International Coaching Federation is exceptionally mindful of creating a delineation between coaching and counseling.
+The organization strictly outlines credentialing to avoid a coach performing counseling instead of coaching.
 No coach should ever provide unlicensed counseling, and good training will allow the coach to know the difference.
 While coaching can be therapeutic, it is not therapy.
 Every client should be made aware of this.

-Proper training for a coach will also assist them in being aware when a client requires a licensed mental health professional and is encouraged to set up a process for doing so in their area of operation.
+Proper training for a coach will also assist them in being aware when a client requires a licensed mental health professional and how to set up a process for doing so in their area of operation.
 A good coach will also have a positive working relationship with resources so that clients get served well and correctly referred as needed.
-Counselors and coaches working together is an area of growth.

-It has been noted that the coaching agreement can be more strict than an agreement between counselor and client.
-This mainly occurs because counseling follows the medical model and the agreement is inferred through insurance, etc.
+The coaching agreement can be more strict than that for counseling.
+This mainly occurs because counseling follows the medical model, and the agreement is inferred through insurance, etc.